 Foreign securities risk.
-The Blue Chip International Trust invests in U.S.-listed foreign securities, ADRs and New York Registry Shares and the Tekla Trust invests in ADRs and U.S.listed foreign securities.
+The Blue Chip International Trust invests in U.S.-listed foreign securities, ADRs and New York Registry Shares, and the Tekla Trust invests in ADRs and U.S.-listed foreign securities, and the Blue Chip Dividend Trust invests in U.S.-listed foreign securities.
 ADRs are issued by a bank or trust company to evidence ownership of underlying securities issued by foreign corporations.
 Securities of foreign issuers present risks beyond those of domestic securities.
 New York Registry Shares are created by a U.S. registrar so that securities of companies incorporated in the Netherlands may be traded on a U.S. exchange.
 The prices of foreign securities can be more volatile than U.S. securities due to such factors as political, social and economic developments abroad, the differences between the regulations to which U.S. and foreign issuers and markets are subject, the seizure by the government of company assets, excessive taxation, withholding taxes on dividends and interest, limitations on the use or transfer of portfolio assets, and political or social instability.
 Other risks include the following:

-- Enforcing legal rights may be difficult, costly and slow in foreign countries, and there may be special problems enforcing claims against foreign governments. - Foreign issuers may not be subject to accounting standards or governmental supervision comparable to U.S. issuers, and there may be less public information about their operations. - Foreign markets may be less liquid and more volatile than U.S. markets. - Foreign securities often trade in • currencies other than the U.S. dollar.
+• Enforcing legal rights may be difficult, costly and slow in foreign countries, and there may be special problems enforcing claims against foreign governments.

+- Foreign issuers may not be subject to accounting standards or governmental supervision comparable to U.S. issuers, and there may be less public information about their operations. - Foreign markets may be less liquid and more volatile than U.S. markets. - Foreign securities often trade in • currencies other than the U.S. dollar.
 Changes in currency exchange rates may affect a trust's value, the value of dividends and interest earned, and gains and losses realized on the sale of securities.
 An increase in the strength of the U.S. dollar relative to these other currencies may cause the value of a trust to decline.
 Certain foreign currencies may be particularly volatile, and foreign governments may intervene in the currency markets, causing a decline in value or liquidity in a trust's foreign security holdings. - Future political and governmental restrictions which might adversely affect the payment or receipt of income on the foreign securities.

-Small-capitalization and mid-capitalization company risk.
-The Tekla Trust includes securities issued by small-capitalization and midcapitalization companies.
+Small-capitalization and/or midcapitalization company risk.
+The Tekla Trust includes securities issued by small-capitalization and mid-capitalization companies and the US Capital Strength Trust includes securities issued by mid-capitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
-Small-capitalization and mid-capitalization companies may:
+Small-capitalization and midcapitalization companies may: